Programming Model

 }

-Note | Dispatching via @StreamListener conditions is only supported for handlers of individual messages, and not for reactive programming support (described below). |
+| Note | Dispatching via @StreamListenerconditions is only supported for handlers of individual messages, and not for reactive programming support (described below). |

 Reactive Programming Support

 Spring Cloud Stream also supports the use of reactive APIs where incoming and outgoing data is handled as continuous data flows.
-Support for reactive APIs is available via the spring-cloud-stream-reactive
+Support for reactive APIs is available via the spring-cloud-stream-reactive, which needs to be added explicitly to your project.

 The programming model with reactive APIs is declarative, where instead of specifying how each individual message should be handled, you can use operators that describe functional transformations from inbound to outbound data flows.